brycewray/eleventy_bundler/src/posts/2020/04/webmentions-three-ssgs-3.md

 "dev:wmFetch": "node -r dotenv/config assets/js/webmentions.js"
 ```

-**Note**: If you deploy a repo like this through [Netlify](https://netlify.com), that `.env` file is irrelevant in production, since the proper procedure is to [let Netlify handle sending an environment variable](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables) at the appropriate time.
+**Note**: If you deploy a repo like this through [Netlify](https://netlify.com), that `/.env` file is irrelevant in production, since the proper procedure is to [let Netlify handle sending an environment variable](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables) at the appropriate time.
 Other than during development, I use that file only for executing "production" builds on my local setup in the testing process through the `testbuild` script in `/package.json`.

 ## Hugo: Displaying webmentions